 We’ve all heard them — those rude, insensitive, or just plain ignorant comments about our children with ADHD.
-Here, some of the most hurtful things our readers have overheard, and how we call all be a little more sympathetic.
+Here, some of the most hurtful things our readers have overheard about ADD, and how we call all be a little more sympathetic.

-Before my son was diagnosed with ADHD, I had seen how people looked at and treated other children who have the condition.
-I have three nephews who have been diagnosed with attention deficit.
+Before my son was diagnosed with attention deficit disorder (ADHD or ADD), I had seen how people looked at and treated other children who have the condition.
+I have three nephews who have been diagnosed with ADHD.
 I’d heard people whisper about them, and about children I’m not related to.
-I’ve seen students with ADHD in my children’s classes struggle to conform to expectations.
+I’ve seen students with ADD in my children’s classes struggle to conform to expectations.
 I’ve seen the little boys who want to play sports, but who can’t do what the coach asks them.
 It’s too much for their bodies, or their minds.

 If you have no empathy for someone who is struggling, even if you don’t know why, you should look inside yourself to see the problem.
 The problem is not with the child; it is with you.

 I asked my friends who have children with ADHD for comments they had heard others make about their kids.
 I also posted the question to my Facebook friends.
 So many people chimed in, I was overwhelmed.